Benjamin Collings

 Benjamin Collings (born 1976) is an American politician from Maine.
 Collings, a Democrat was first elected to the Maine House of Representatives (District 42) in 2016.
 A political and business consultant, Collings has worked on various campaigns including most notably as the state director for Bernie Sanders in 2016.
 He successfully sponsored a bill to rename Columbus Day in favor of Indigenous Peoples' Day.

 Collings grew up in Fort Kent, Maine and earned a social science degree from the University of Maine at Fort Kent.
+In June 2023 Collings offered an amendment to a Democrat led bill to expand abortion rights in Maine that would limit the legality of post-viability abortions for reasons of lethal fetal anomalies and to protect the mother’s health.
+For the final house vote to expand abortion access, Collings was absence.

+Collings was unable to run in the 2024 Maine House of Representatives election due to term limits.